elastic/kibana/src/plugins/data/public/public.api.md

 //
 // @public (undocumented)
 export type EsQuerySortValue = Record<string, SortDirection | SortDirectionNumeric | SortDirectionFormat>;

-// Warning: (ae-forgotten-export) The symbol "ExpressionTypeDefinition" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "name" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "EsRawResponse" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "EsRawResponseExpressionTypeDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type EsRawResponseExpressionTypeDefinition = ExpressionTypeDefinition<typeof name_4, EsRawResponse, EsRawResponse>;

 // Warning: (ae-missing-release-tag) "ExecutionContextSearch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //